starunderscore/slop-press/README.md

     ```
 6.  **Access the application:** Open your browser and navigate to `http://localhost:3000`.

-## Possible Future Enhancements (Phase 3 and Beyond)
+## Possible Future Enhancements (Phase 4 and Beyond)

 *   **User Authentication and Accounts:** Implement user registration and login to personalize the experience and potentially allow for saving user progress across devices.
 *   **Typing Game Enhancements:**
     *   More game modes and variations (e.g., accuracy tracking, speed metrics, different text display modes).
     *   Progressive difficulty levels.
-    *   Integration with AI content generation for dynamic typing game content.
 *   **Content Library/Marketplace:**  Allow users to share and discover typing game content created by others.
 *   **Visual Design and Styling Polish:** Further refine the visual design and styling for a more professional and branded look.
 *   **Deployment to Production:**  Deploy the application to a hosting platform for wider accessibility.
+*   **Advanced File Management:** Implement features like file editing, moving, and bulk actions within folders.

 ## License

-[Choose a license - e.g., MIT License, Apache 2.0, or specify "Proprietary" if you don't want to open-source it yet]
+Think of this software as something you're welcome to borrow and use for your personal growth and enjoyment.

+Please feel free to use it, learn from it, and even adapt it for your **personal, non-commercial purposes**.

+However, in the spirit of friendly sharing and respecting the effort put into creating it, please **do not redistribute it as your own, sell it, or use it for commercial gain.**  It remains my creation.

+All rights are reserved by the developer.

 ---

-**Developed with ❤️ by [Your Name/Organization] and powered by Gemini 🚀**
+**Developed with ❤️ by Michael Hunt (Star Underscore) and powered by Gemini 🚀**